thecurlingteam/thecurlingteam.github.io/_posts/2018-05-23-tangent-series-exercise.markdown

 $$\lim_{r \to \infty} \arctan \displaystyle \left[ (r + 1) - \frac{1}{2} \right] = \displaystyle \frac{\pi}{2}$$

-Despite this, it has a finite value.
+Note that this is not an ordinary angle, but a *limit* angle value.
+It is finite.
 So,

 $$\sum_{r = 1}^{\infty} \left\{ \arctan \displaystyle \left[ (r + 1) - \frac{1}{2} \right] - \arctan \displaystyle \left( r - \frac{1}{2} \right) \right\} = \displaystyle \frac{\pi}{2} - \arctan \left( \displaystyle \frac{1}{2} \right)$$